FiorenNathasia/fiorennathasia/README.md

 </h1>

 <p>
   I am a full stack developer who found her way into software after earning a degree in textile design.
-I’ve always been a problem solver at heart, and development turned out to be the perfect space to flex that muscle while still being creative.
-My background in design taught me to think visually and care deeply about the why behind an interface — not just the how.
-I’m drawn to projects that blend creativity with utility, and I hope to keep building things that reflect that balance ☺️
+I’ve always been a problem solver at heart, and development turned out to be the perfect space to flex that muscle while still being creative 💪🏽.
+My background in design taught me to think visually and care deeply about the why behind an interface, not just the how.
+I am drawn to projects that blend creativity with utility, and I hope to keep building things that reflect that balance ☺️
   <a href="./FiorenNathasiaCV.pdf" style="text-decoration: none; margin-left: 15px;">
     <span style="
       display: inline-block;